Crispy-repo/theaipeeps-intiface/README.md

 This repository contains a Tampermonkey userscript that integrates with [Buttplug.io] (https://buttplug.io/) Intiface.
 The script connects to an Intiface server via a fixed WebSocket URL (`ws://localhost:12345`), scans for connected devices (up to 4), and maps chat message numbers to individual devices so that vibration commands can be triggered in real time based on chat input.

-Affiliatelink:
+Affiliate Link:
-You can get your The AI peeps account here at [theAIpeeps](https://theaipeeps.com?fpr=the-ai-peeps-intiface-sync)
+You can get your  The AI Peeps  account here at [ The AI Peeps ](https://theaipeeps.com?fpr=the-ai-peeps-intiface-sync)

 ## Features